MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## April 14 2022
+## April 14, 2022

 Microsoft is aware of the recent exploits existing in the wild.
-We are actively working on releasing a security patch.
+We are actively working on releasing a security fix.
 Turn on **enhanced security mode** on to help prevent the exploit (CVE-2022-1364) that exists in the wild.
 Learn more about [enhanced security](/DeployEdge/microsoft-edge-security-browse-safer).

 ## April 7, 2022